Re-entry of foreign nationals from Australia who possess the status of residence in Japan

 You must not use any kind of mass or public transport (taxi, domestic flights, ferry, bus, train etc.) during your self-isolation or to get to the place where you will self-isolate.

-Please use a private car (your family may pick you up) or a rental car.
+Please use a private car (your family may pick you up) or a rental car or a specific service.

 For more information, see here at the Ministry of Health, Labour and Welfare's website: (Japanese only)

 You can call on (02) 6273 3244 or email us at email@example.com if you have any questions.

 If you are not a Canberra resident, please contact the appropriate Consulate for enquiries.

 5. Leaving Australia as an Australian citizen or Permanent Resident

 If you are a citizen or permanent resident of Australia, you will require an exemption from the Australian government to travel.
 Please see here for details.

 It is recommended to apply for the exemption at least three weeks from your intended travel date.